DETAILED ACTION

 Ljung discloses a method of wireless communication performed by a network entity (base station 11; see Fig. 3; Abstract), comprising:

-receiving, from a user equipment (UE) based at least in part on the UE determining that an energy status of the UE satisfies a threshold (“The power mode may be selected depending on whether the mobile terminal 20 has been in a standby mode for a certain time period.
+receiving, from a user equipment (UE) based at least in part on an energy status of the UE satisfying an energy status threshold (“The power mode may be selected depending on whether the mobile terminal 20 has been in a standby mode for a certain time period.
 The power mode may be selected depending on whether a display 25 of the mobile terminal 20 has been switched off for a predefined time period”; [0071]), a request for the UE to enter a UE operation state (“If power mode "M" is selected because it is the most suitable power mode, at 35 a power mode change request is transmitted which includes an indicator for the power mode "M"”; Figs. 2-3 element 41; [0087]; [0090]) that is either a reduced power state or a non-reduced power state (“At 31, a logic determines a most suitable power mode for the mobile terminal.
 A selection algorithm may be employed to determine which power mode of a plurality of power modes is the most suitable power mode.
 In one implementation, a power mode with lower power consumption than a regular, fully operative power mode may be determined”; Figs. 2-3; [0083]-[0084]; [0090]); and

 transmitting an indication to enter the UE operation state or an adjusted UE operation state based at least in part on the request (“The message 42 is a power mode change response which accepts the power mode switching requested by the mobile terminal”; see Figs. 2-3 element 42; [0092]).

-Claims 13, 15, 24 and 26 are rejected under 35 U.S.C.
-103 as being unpatentable over Ljung (US 2015/0223285 A1) in view of Wang et al. (US 2023/0309181 A1, hereinafter “Wang”).
+Claims 13, 15, 24 and 26 under 35 U.S.C.
+103 as being unpatentable over Ljung (US 2015/0223285 A1) in view of Nigam (US 2018/0302864 A1) and further in view of Wang et al. (US 2023/0309181 A1, hereinafter “Wang”).

 As to claim 13:

+The combined system/method of Ljung and Nigam discloses the invention set forth above.
 Ljung further discloses wherein the UE operation state is associated with a set of resources (“The power mode change request may comprise a plurality of indicator bits which include the indicator for the selected power mode.
 The power mode change request may comprise two indicator bits.
 The power mode change request may comprise three indicator bits.
 Accordingly, up to four or up to eight different power modes may be defined”; [0026] “switch to the selected power mode”; Abstract; [0080]; [0071]-[0074]), but does not explicitly disclose for a scheduling request.

 However, Wang discloses for a scheduling request (“a value of data bearer included in the SR information is greater than or equal to (greater than) X1, it indicates that the terminal device requests mode switching.
 For example, the terminal device switches from the first mode to the second mode, or the terminal device switches from the second mode to the first mode”; [0298]-[0299]; [0275] “mode switching request signal sent by the terminal device may be 1-bit indication mode switching… 1 bit in this embodiment of this application may also be M bits, where M is a positive integer greater than or equal to 1, for example, may also be 2 bits”; see [0562]-[0564]).